cran/ggside/README.md

 ## Known Issues

 The following section will summarize issues that are present on the current CRAN release.
-These will either be fixed on the master branch of this git repository, or currently in development to be fixed on one of the development branches.
-The current CRAN version of `ggside` is v0.1.2.
+These will either be fixed on the main branch of this git repository, or currently in development to be fixed on one of the development branches.
+The current CRAN version of `ggside` is v0.1.3.

--   There are no none issues yet.
+No Known Issues